raguay/favorites/README.md

 Plugin for [fman.io](https://fman.io) that gives you the ability to setup a list of favorite directories to go to.

-Install by uploading "Favorities" to your [data directory](https://fman.io/docs/customizing-fman)`/Plugins/ThirdParty`.
+Install by uploading "Favorites" to your [data directory](https://fman.io/docs/customizing-fman)`/Plugins/ThirdParty`.

 After restarting **fman**, you will have the ability to set favorite directories, go to them, set path shorteners, remove path shorteners, and remove favorites.